Ezhai Padum Padu: Production

 Ezhai Padum Padu was produced by S. M. Sriramulu Naidu at Pakshiraja Studios in Coimbatore.
 K. Ramnoth was hired as the director and V. Nagayya was cast as Kandan (based on Jean Valjean).
-Initially, Nagercoil K. Mahadevan, was cast as the bishop who reforms the thief.
+Initially, Nagercoil K. Mahadevan was cast as the bishop who reforms the thief.
 But after a few scenes were shot, Sriramulu Naidu replaced him with Serukalathur Sama.
 Elangovan (Thanigachalam) wrote the script for Ezhai Padum Paau based on Sudhanandha Bharathi's translation of Les Miserables.
 Sriramulu Naidu was known for his strict schedule.
 Once when director Ramnoth was absent from the set, one of the actors – V. Gopalakrishnan – left the set thinking that there would be no filming on that day.
 An incensed Naidu filmed the scene (a love song sequence) using an actress (Ragini) dressed up as a man instead of Gopalakrishnan.

 Soundtrack

 The soundtrack had ten songs composed by S. M. Subbaiah Naidu.
-The lyrics by V. A. Gopalakrishnan.
+The lyrics were by V. A. Gopalakrishnan.